tvandinther/functional-csharp/README.md

 This repository contains some example code for ways to spice up your C# code with functional programming techniques.

+## PartialApplication

+This example shows how to use partial application to create a function that can be used to create other functions.
+This is a useful refactoring technique to reduce duplication in your code.
+In the example code I show how partial application is similar to the factory pattern but with less code and more flexibility.

 ## HierarchicalTypes

 This example utilises inheritance to create a hierarchical type of payment methods.
 It then shows how you can use this to pattern match on the type to perform different operations based on the type of payment method.